Hamad bin Jassim bin Jaber Al Thani: Career

 Between 1982 and 1989, Hamad was the director of the office of the minister of municipal affairs and agriculture.
 In July 1989, he was appointed minister of municipal affairs and agriculture and in May 1990, he was appointed deputy minister of electricity and water along with his post as minister of municipal affairs and agriculture, where he supervised several successful projects and developed the agriculture sector.

-On 1 September 1992, Hamad was appointed as foreign minister of Qatar by the 8th Emir.
-He was retained in his post when the Emir's son, Hamad bin Khalifa Al Thani came to power in a coup in 1995.
-Hamad played an important role in the overthrow of the 8th Emir.
+On 1 September 1992, Hamad was appointed as foreign minister of Qatar by Emir Khalifa bin Hamad Al Thani.
+He retained his post when the Emir's son, Hamad bin Khalifa Al Thani came to power in a coup in 1995.
+Hamad played an important role in the overthrow of Khalifa bin Hamad Al Thani.
 On 16 September 2003, Hamad was appointed first deputy prime minister while retaining his position of minister of foreign affairs.
 On 2 April 2007, he was appointed as prime minister, following the resignation of Abdullah bin Khalifa Al Thani; Hamad also continued to serve as foreign minister.
-HBJ had vast foreign policy goals for Qatar during his tenure.
+Hamad had vast foreign policy goals for Qatar during his tenure.

 Hamad was reported to have had strong connections with the US government.
 He serves on the International Advisory Council of the Brookings Institution and chairs the International Advisory Council of the Brookings Doha Center.
 He has stakes in many strong businesses such as Qatar Airways and the Foreign Investment Company, Qatari Diar Real Estate Investment Company, The Pearl Island and Harrods.
-He is a partner in Project Grande (Guernsey), the developer of One Hyde Park in London, United Kingdom.
+He is a partner in Project Grande (Guernsey), the developer of One Hyde Park in London.

 Additionally, Hamad held several other key positions including member of the supreme defense council, which was established in 1996; head of Qatar's permanent committee for the support of al Quds, which was formed in 1998; member of the permanent constitution committee, formed in 1999; member of the ruling family council, which was established in 2000; and member of the supreme council for the investment of the reserves of the state, which was established in 2000.